esnitkin914/Comparative_Genomics/day3_morning/README.md

 ```
-Now run these command in day3am folder on flux:
+# Now run these command in day3am folder on great lakes:

 module load Bioinformatics